gisma-courses/LV-uav-workflow/morea/spatial_analysis/module-microremotesensing.md

 morea_labels:
 ---

-The analysis of image data with very high spatial resolution, such as UAV-based orthoimages, places high demands on hardware and software.
-Established methods include deep learning (DL), object-based image analysis (OBIA), and machine learning (ML).
-In comparison, DL is the clear winner, but also the most complex approach.
-Since OBIA shows quite useful results and is comparatively easy to use, we focus on this family of methods for now.
+Image data of very high spatial resolution (e.g. UAV-based orthoimages), place very high demands on methods and processing.
+The established methods are: object-based image analysis (OBIA), machine learning (ML) and deep learning (DL) .
+DL is usually the most efficient but also the most complex.
+However, OBIA provides good results with comparatively simple application.